Company Liquidation in Denmark

 Our Danish law firm can tell you more information about the two types of company liquidation in Denmark.

 The video below shows how to liquidate a Danish company:

 In case of the solvent liquidation, the decision of closing the Danish company must be taken during a general meeting of the shareholders and the Commerce and Companies Agency must be notified no later than two weeks from the decision.
-Our Danish lawyers can take care of the relation with the Commerce and Companies Agency.
+Our Danish lawyers can take care of the relationship with the Commerce and Companies Agency.

-The liquidator is the person in charge with the liquidation of a company established in this country and is appointed by the Court in case of a compulsory liquidation or by the members of the company is case of a solvent liquidation.
+The liquidator is the person in charge with the liquidation of a company established in this country and is appointed by the Court in case of a compulsory liquidation or by the members of the company is a case of a solvent liquidation.

 The decision of closing a company is published in the Official Gazette and the creditors must be notified regarding the process and the way they can deposit their claims (usually a period of 3 months).

 The first thing a liquidator must do is elaborating a balance sheet and a profit and loss account.
 These documents must be deposited at the Commerce and Companies Agency from Denmark.

 The claims deposited on time must be paid and the remaining assets are used to cover the claims deposited after the period of 3 months and to the shareholders.